-Indian Creek Country Club is at the heart of Indian Creek Island and is located between Bal Harbor and Miami Beach.
+Indian Creek Country Club is the heart of Indian Creek Island and it's located between Bal Harbor and Miami Beach.
 Here in splendid isolation lies one of America’s most exclusive communities which is reported to be obsessed with security having its own State police force which includes 24/7 armed boat patrols around the island.

 I have played a lot of different golf courses.
 Indian Creek is unique, yet, relatively unknown.
 It is a William Flynn design and was built in 1928.
 What makes it unique is that it is on its own private island with about 20 houses.
 I probably shouldn’t call them houses as I was told the cheapest one was around $20M.
 It is hard to get on and it is hard to get to.
 The island is man-made and the result of dredging Biscayne Bay in the early 1900s.
 The island offers interesting vistas of Miami.